eden-ai-agent/speakerrecognizer/README.md

 - Open the project directory.
 - Make sure ONNX Runtime Mobile is installed via Gradle.
+- Ensure that `gradle/wrapper/gradle-wrapper.jar` exists.
+If it is missing, run `gradle wrapper --gradle-version 8.1` or copy the JAR from a matching Gradle distribution so Android Studio can use the embedded wrapper.

 ### 3. Add the ECAPA-TDNN Model